spice-herald/QETpy/README.md

 ### Contributing

 Collaboration is encouraged!
-Please see [I'm an inline-style link](https://github.com/ucbpylegroup/QETpy/blob/update_docs/contributing.md) for information on how to contribute.
+Please see [contributing.md](https://github.com/ucbpylegroup/QETpy/blob/update_docs/contributing.md) for information on how to contribute.